 The overall story arcs are solid, but some of the individual books can feel kind of frustrating in how bad they get hit by Middle Part of a Trilogy Syndrome and are subsequently unable to function as standalone stories.

 On the plus side, the publisher seems to have recognised this and it’s pretty easy to pick up the series in multi-book packs.

 Which is what I did, and which probably made the reading experience a lot better, because I could treat the three-book story arc as a single entity and just immediately start reading the next one.
 I’d probably recommend going this route.

 So, to conclude: Ranger’s Apprentice, good, not great, but good enough can be good enough.
 Also, much attention to detail.

-Probably not a gourmet dining experience, so to speak, but at least a good, solid home-cooked meal.
-And sometimes, that’s all you’re looking for.
+Probably not a gourmet dining experience, so to speak, but sometimes all you really want is a hamburger.

 Go read them.